meow-d/meow-d.github.io/_pages/socials.md

 ---

 # Socials and links
-some are more active than others
+nearly all of my socials from the internet. some are more active than others.

 ## active socials
 - 🐘 [Mastodon](https://mas.to/@meow_d)